-She also grew up in an interfaith home with as her father was a practicing Buddhist and mother was Christian.
-Elena uses this interfaith background to communicate across faith traditions and is passionate about utilizing her skills in messaging, digital media strategy, and graphic design to advocate for community health and just climate solutions.
+They also grew up in a multifaith home with a Buddhist father and Christian mother and today, they follow Buddhist practices.
+Elena uses this background to communicate across faith traditions and are passionate about utilizing their skills in messaging, digital media strategy, and graphic design to advocate for community health and just climate solutions.

-After growing up in Tennessee, Elena got her B.S. in Nutrition and Dietetics at the University of Tennessee, a Master of Arts from North Park Theological Seminary, and a Master of Public Health (MPH) in Environmental and Occupational Health from the George Washington University.
-Her MPH thesis research focused on how to build climate resilience among Latinx youth through climate communications.
-She also serves on American Public Health Association's Center for Climate, Health and Equity Advisory Board as well as the Environmental Health and the Health and Climate Change Committees.
+After growing up in Tennessee, Elena got their B.S. in Nutrition and Dietetics at the University of Tennessee, a Master of Arts from North Park Theological Seminary, and a Master of Public Health (MPH) in Environmental and Occupational Health from the George Washington University.
+Their MPH thesis research focused on how to build climate resilience among Latinx youth through climate communications.
+They also serve on American Public Health Association's Center for Climate, Health and Equity Advisory Board as well as the Environmental Health and the Health and Climate Change Committees.

-Pastor Onqué currently serves as Pastor of St. Luke Missionary Baptist Church, a 98 year old historic church on the south side of Chicago.
-He has served in this capacity for 12 years.
-Under his leadership the church has grown tremendously both spiritual and numerically.
-Pastor Onque’ has a passion for teaching and preaching the Word of God.
-Pastor Onque’ is very civically and socially conscious.
-He serves on several community boards and commissions and realizes that volunteering his time in community efforts is an integral part of his ministry.
-He is currently the President of the Congress of Christian Education Department of the Salem Baptist District Association of Chicago and Vicinity.
-He currently serves as the Treasurer of Baptist General State Convention of Illinois.
-Pastor Onque’ also serves as a commissioner for African American Families Commission for the State of Illinois.
+Pastor Onqué (he/him) currently serves as Pastor of St. Luke Missionary Baptist Church, a 98 year old historic church on the south side of Chicago.
+Over the past 12 years under his leadership, the church has grown tremendously.
+He serves on several community boards because volunteering his time to community efforts is an integral part of his ministry.
+He is currently the President of the Congress of Christian Education Department of the Salem Baptist District Association of Chicago and Vicinity, Treasurer of Baptist General State Convention of Illinois, and a commissioner for African American Families Commission for the State of Illinois.